gratefulness-app/grace/README.md

 ### Caveats
 - This app allows you to create a note only in the app.
 It will not expose an API for customers.
 This is because:
   1. We want our grace cards to be handled by a human and not just a robot.
 We want them to be as genuine as possible and so—API is out of the scope of the project.
   2. I am a software developer looking for a job.
 This project was both a gift to the community and part of my portfolio.
-This means that expensive features such as an exposed API is a no-no-mojo.
+This means that expensive features such as an exposed API will not be implemented.

 ## Sponsors